 - Specified Low Income Medicare Beneficiary 135 (SLMB135): The income limit is from SLMB levels up to $1,436 a month if single and $1,940 a month if married.
 This program pays for Part B premiums.
-(The Qualified Individuals MSP is called SLMB135 in New Hampshire, because this program is offered to enrollees with incomes up to 135 percent of the federal poverty level.)
+(The Qualified Individuals MSP is called SLMB135 in New Hampshire.
+This program is offered to enrollees with incomes up to 135 percent of the federal poverty level.)

-New Hampshire doesn’t count – or it ‘disregards’ – the first $13 of an applicant’s unearned income (e.g. Social Security or pensions) when determining their eligibility for an MSP, Medicaid for the aged, blind and disabled or Long Term Services and Supports (LTSS) programs.
+New Hampshire doesn’t count – or it “disregards” – the first $13 of an applicant’s unearned income (e.g., from Social Security or pensions) when determining their eligibility for an MSP, Medicaid for the aged, blind and disabled or Long Term Services and Supports (LTSS) programs.

 MSP asset limits: The asset limits for QMB, SLMB and SLMB135 are $7,860 if single and $11,800 if married.
 QDWI’s asset limit is $4,000 if living alone and $6,000 if living with one other person.